 In a 2022 JLL survey, more than one third (36 percent) of employees said they work in a third place at least once a week.

-“Third places are critical to what we do as architects and are important factors in our mixed-used and office designs,” says Robert Holzbach, principal and director of commercial office for Hickok Cole, an architecture firm in Washington, D.C.
+“Third places are critical to what we do as architects and are important factors in our mixed-used and office designs,” says Robert Holzbach, principal and director of commercial office for Hickok Cole, a design firm in Washington, D.C.
 “Even 10 or 15 years ago, when we were repositioning office builders and trying to compete with newer buildings, we focused on the idea of taking underutilized space and turning it into an amenity.”

 For example, beautiful “power lobbies,” once a space to walk through and admire, were converted into spaces with appealing furniture where people could gather and a coffee bar where tenants could meet clients, Holzbach says.
 Today, these spaces continue to evolve and link to public indoor and outdoor spaces, he says.